Course Outline

 - Controlling charts with VBA

-- Manipulating pivot tables via VBA
+- Managing pivot tables with VBA

-- Managing What-If analysis scenarios with VBA
+- Executing What-If scenarios with VBA

 - Importing data from external files and the internet